Prakhar1980/Solidity-Require-Assert-Revert/README.md

 ## Description

-The `ReqAssRev` smart contract is a Solidity-based contract that demonstrates the use of three essential error-handling functions: `require()`, `assert()`, and `revert()`.
-The `requireEx` function utilizes the `require()` statement to ensure that the input `_amount` is greater than 10, providing a safeguard for input validation.
-The `assertEx` function employs the `assert()` statement to verify that the result of dividing `_value` by 2 is not zero, which serves as an internal consistency check to catch critical errors during runtime.
-The `alwaysRevert` function showcases the `revert()` statement, which unconditionally halts execution and reverts any changes made during the transaction, demonstrating a custom error message.
-Together, these functions illustrate best practices for validating inputs, asserting invariants, and handling exceptional conditions within Solidity smart contracts.
+The `ReqAssRev` contract is a Solidity smart contract designed to demonstrate custom error handling with `require`, `assert`, and `revert` statements.
+It defines three custom errors: `AmountTooLow`, `InvalidResult`, and `AlwaysReverts`.
+The `requireEx` function checks if a provided amount is greater than 10, reverting with `AmountTooLow` if not.
+The `assertEx` function calculates half of a provided value and reverts with `InvalidResult` if the result is zero.
+The `alwaysRevert` function always reverts with the `AlwaysReverts` error.
+This contract illustrates how custom errors can provide specific and informative error messages, enhancing debugging and reducing gas costs.

 ## Getting started
 ## Executing program